United-Codes/cloudofficeprint-python/README.md

 The examples can be found in the parent directory of the project on [Github](https://github.com/United-Codes/apexofficeprint-python).
 Each example also has its own folder containing the used templates, the generated output files and a markdown file with explanation when needed.

 # Documentation
-The documentation for this SDK can be seen by double clicking the file `index.html` in the folder `docs/apexofficeprint/` on [Github](https://github.com/United-Codes/apexofficeprint-python).
+The documentation for this SDK can be found inside the `docs/apexofficeprint/` folder on [Github](https://github.com/United-Codes/apexofficeprint-python).

 The full APEX Office Print documentation can be found at the [AOP docs](http://www.apexofficeprint.com/docs/).

 # Tests
 To check if everything works, you can run the tests.

-## How to run the tests
+## Running the tests
 1. Open a terminal in the parent directory of this project, which can be found on [Github](https://github.com/United-Codes/apexofficeprint-python).
 2. Type in the terminal: `python test.py`
 3. The tests succeeded if nothing is printed to the terminal